CiscoDevNet/axl-python-zeep-samples/README.md

 ## Overview

-These samples demonstrates how to use the Python Zeep SOAP library to read/update CUCM configurations via the AXL SOAP API
+These samples demonstrates how to use the Python Zeep SOAP library to read/update CUCM configurations via the AXL SOAP API.

 [https://developer.cisco.com/site/axl/](https://developer.cisco.com/site/axl/)